tobyatgithub/Three-Easy-Pieces-Of-Computer-System/README.md

 Crux: How can the OS make use of a larger, slower device to transparently provide the illusion of a large virtual address space?

+### Chap 23: Complete VIrtual Memory Systems

+- key elements: page-table designs, interactions with the TLB, abd eviction strategies.

+- The kernel is mapped into each address space: 1. make swap pages much easier (vs. locate kernel entirely in physical memory) 2. make it easy (vs. kernel have its own address space.)
+3. now kernel appears almost like a library to applications (good).